The Best Malva Pudding

 Can you freeze Malva pudding?

 Malva pudding freezes very well.
-Allow the baked pudding to cool then wrap with foil and freeze for up to 3 months.
+Cool the baked pudding, wrap with foil and freeze for up to 3 months.
 Reheat from frozen for 30 minutes or until hot throughout then pour over extra syrup to make sure it’s super moist.
 Malva pudding can also be made in advance and kept in the fridge for up to a day in advance.
 Reheat before serving.

 South African recipes